Bachelor of Arts Degree Completion Program

-In the Urban Community and Environment concentration, students explore the dynamics of diverse forces that shape the urban setting, based on a framework of human rights and the power of action, community organizing, place-making, and social change.
+Explore the dynamics of diverse forces that shape the urban setting in the context of human rights and social justice, and the power of action, community organizing, place-making, and social change.

 This innovative program recognizes the unique needs and realities of our local and regional human and ecological communities.
-We acknowledge the need to support and train generations of effective change-makers who can envision a socially, economically, racially, and ecologically just future, and who will participate in the diverse coalitions and alliances necessary to inspire and make that future a reality.
+Students receive the needed training to become effective change-makers who can envision a socially, economically, racially, and ecologically just future, and who will participate in the diverse coalitions and alliances necessary to inspire and make that future a reality.

-Unique among most academic programs, the Urban Community and Environment curriculum incorporates the study and practice of media; the arts; social, political, historic, cultural, ecological, legislative and economic analysis; and learning from and acting with the people and communities who make up our world.
-Urban Community and Environment instructors have decades of experience as social justice change-makers, contributors to and shapers of the public, intellectual, and cultural regional and local discourse.
+The curriculum incorporates the study and practice of media; the arts; social, political, historic, cultural, ecological, legislative and economic analysis.
+Students are engaged in learning from and acting with the people and communities who make up our world.
+Urban Community and Environment instructors have decades of experience as social justice change-makers, and contributors to, and shapers of the public, intellectual, cultural, regional and local discourse.

 The Urban Community and Environment curriculum prepares our students for careers as effective practitioners and activists in the nonprofit sector, the public sector, social enterprise, education, and for graduate study in urban planning, history, American studies, ethnic studies, public policy, and the law.